 Such radar sensors can be mounted behind drywall to make them more discreet than PIR options.
 They can also be mounted in arrays behind ceiling panels, so that lighting controllers in very large rooms can limit the areas they illuminate to where people are present.
 Street lighting could be made more eco-friendly by using radar sensors in each streetlamp to transform it into an ‘on-demand’ service in which drivers travel in a pool of light on otherwise unlit roads.

 Radar sensors, already used in the cruise-control systems of some high-end vehicles, keep a fixed distance between one vehicle and the vehicle in front.
 But greater use of radar sensors is enabling more sophisticated vehicle autonomy features in addition to collision avoidance.
 Eventually, through vehicle-to-vehicle and vehicle-to-infrastructure communication strategies, we could see more coordination of traffic flows and hence greater traffic throughput as well as enhanced passenger safety, thanks to the data streams created by multiple low-cost radar sensors.

-Figure 2 Radar sensors are a becoming a key ingredient in highly automated driving.
+Figure 2 Radar sensors are a becoming a key ingredient in today’s smart home.
 Source: Infineon

 Collision avoidance schemes, borrowed from the automotive industry and enabled by radar sensing, could make operations such as warehousing and material handling in ports safer.
 Similar technology could also be applied to industrial robots to make it safe for people and robots to work together in factories, and to drones for inflight collision avoidance.